srcoulombe/growthcurveapp/README.md

 [ ] - Separate the Explanation tab into "Explanation" and "About" [ ] - Move business case to the "About" tab
-[ ] - Add image of what Wealthsimple has to the "About" tab
+[ ] - Add image of what Wealthsimple has to the "About" tab [ ] - Add a Purchasing-Power aspect
+    Basically a plot showing how much $# now would be worth in Y years Could actually show this for multiple Ys:
+        ^
+        |  /
+        | / /
+        |/ / /
+        +----->

 ## Deployment
 [x] - Deploy on `Heroku`